InsuranceTechnologySolutions/frontend-coding-task-blazor/README.md

 You are done. 🥳 Clicking the "Try again!" button issues a new request to the API.
 Based on the response, render a new anchorage and the vessels / items to fill it with.

 ### Additional information:
 - It could be that the vessels must be possible to rotate 90 degrees to utilize all space in the anchorage.
-You decide how to do this from a UX perspective (double clicking the vessel maybe?).
+You decide how to do this from a UX perspective.
 If this is not possible, leave it.
 - Overlap between vessels is not possible 💥
-- It is ok if the full anchorage cannot be filled, but then you need to provide means to try again, perhaps always show that button?
+- Our API does not guarantee anchorages that can be filled.
+There may be too many vessels in the response.
+Then you need to provide means to try again, perhaps always show that button?
 - The state of the anchorage does not have to be persisted, page reload will be a new try.
-- Any security concerns are out of scope (auth/CORS ++).
+- Any security concerns are out of scope (auth ++).
 - You can use third party libraries / components.

 ## What will we evaluate?
 - Apart from a functional SPA, we want you create a codebase which is "clean" (adhere to the SOLID principles).
+- We value clean code, accessibility, project structure and usability over having lots of functionality.
+Consider this if you have limited time.
 - Are there any parts which can be unit tested?
-  - The UI components are probably not easy to test, but do you have any services, e.g. BinPackService which can be tested with mock dependencies?
 - How do you do state management?
 - Apply CSS/Bootstraping to make the SPA look a bit nicer than the wireframes.
 - Documentation - either in code or in a separate readme is highly appreciated.
 - We do not like AI/Agent generated readme files.
 They tend to be bloated, we would much rather read documentation where the content is created by you 🫵 (do not stress with spelling mistakes too much, they just make the content look genuine).

 Good luck! 🙂  If you have any questions, do not hesitate to contact us.